dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/release-notes/05-Sept-2002/liststeps-endpoint-deprecation.md

 We will continue to maintain the [Get Run](https://docs.getdbt.com/dbt-cloud/api-v2#tag/Runs/operation/getRunById) endpoint, which is a viable alternative depending on the use case.

-You can get run steps for an individual run with a GET request to the following URL:
+You can fetch run steps for an individual run with a GET request to the following URL:

 `https://cloud.getdbt.com/api/v2/accounts/{accountId}/runs/{runId}/?include_related=["run_steps"]`